 Rucola at The Conduit, Covent Garden

-What: This chic central London members’ club has a lovely rooftop terrace restaurant that is open to the public on Saturdays.
-A seasonal Italian menu perfectly matches the setting, where smart wooden tables and rattan furniture meets a bevy of potted plants and views over Covent Garden.
+What: This chic central London members’ club has a lovely rooftop terrace restaurant that’s open to the public.
+It really is a hidden gem.
+A seasonal Italian menu perfectly matches the setting, where smart wooden tables and rattan furniture meet a bevvy of potted plants and views over Covent Garden.
+Expect plant-led plates and quality, sustainably sourced ingredients at every turn, from handmade pasta to beautifully fluffy focaccia.

 Where: 6 Langley Street, WC2H 9JA